 We’ve just finished our 3-week birding trip to Uganda and wow what a trip!

 Our journey took us from Entebbe on the shores of Lake Victoria west to the Mabamba Wetland and Lake Mburo NP and on to Bwindi Impenetrable NP for the Albertine Rift endemics, restricted species from the Congo forest.
-We then birded north to Queen Elizabeth NP, on to Kibale Forest NP and then to the Semliki Valley on the border with the Congo for the Guinea-Congo biome species.
+We then birded north to Queen Elizabeth NP, on to Kibale Forest NP and later to the Semliki Valley on the border with the Congo for the Guinea-Congo biome species.
 Then north-east to bird the Budongo Forest and on to Murchison Falls NP before completing the loop back to Entebbe.
-This route took us to the richest bird areas in Uganda covering a multitude of habitats from lush rainforest to wild savannahs, wetlands and swamps.
+This route took us to the most abundant bird areas in Uganda covering a multitude of habitats from lush rainforest to wild savannahs, wetlands and swamps.

 There were many highlights:

 Paddling through the channels of the Mabamba-Kamengo wetlands by canoe for Shoebill and finding this extraordinary iconic bird.

 Being in the Kibale Forest at dawn listening to the forest come alive and watching Chimpanzees wander by as we waited at a nest for Green-breasted Pitta.

 Waiting for dusk out on the savannah in Murchison Falls NP and then spotlighting for Nightjars and watching a lioness hunt Oribi.
 It was incredible to be out there in the wilderness watching all of the game prepare for nightfall.
 The game drives in Africa are incredible and none more so than here with the diversity of wildlife.